AudiovisualMetadataPlatform/mico/README.md

 ### Building (C++)

-The C++ bindings of the platform are built using the GNU autotools.
-The repository only contains the raw input files for autotools that can be transformed into the well-known configure scripts.
-To do so, please run:
+The C++ bindings of the platform are built using the CMake.
+To configure a build directory and create the Makefiles necessary to build the platform, create a new directory (can be located anywhere) and in that directory run

-    cd api/c++
-    aclocal && autoreconf --install

-To configure the bindings for your platform, run:

-    ./configure --prefix=/usr/local --enable-testing

-Where PATH is the location where the Hadoop distribution has been installed (e.g. `/usr/local/src/hadoop-2.4.1-src/hadoop-dist/target/hadoop-2.4.1`)
+    cmake /path/to/repository/api/c++

 In case configuration succeeds (i.e. all dependencies are found), the C++ libraries can be built and automatically tested using GNU make as follows:

     make

-To run C++ unit tests for the persistence API, startup the platform as described below and then call

-    make check

 To create a complete API documentation of the MICO Platform API in the api/c++/doc directory, run

-    make doxygen-doc
+    make doc

 To install the C++ libraries and headers to the predefined prefix, run

     make install

-In this case, you would probably also want to make sure that the Hadoop Native Libraries are properly installed in the system before.